In the previous post on product mix optimization we learned to use the Excel solver tool to optimize mixed-use real estate development.

-Market research team has also provided the development director additional information on rental rates, occupancy and rent escalation for various asset classes:
+The market research team has also provided the development director with additional information on rental rates, occupancy, and rent escalation for various asset classes:

-Also from the quantity surveyors we have followings cost information:
+Also from the quantity surveyors we have the followings cost information:

-We will be using following cap rate and discount rate:
+We will be using the following cap rate and discount rate: